Axion-modified photon propagator, Coulomb potential and Lamb-shift: The modified photon propagator in axion-electrodynamics

 We want to use Eq.~(\ref{initialaction}) to derive radiative corrections up to second-order in the axion-diphoton coupling $\sim\bar{g}^2$.
 For this, we shall use well-established effective field theory techniques which have been applied extensively within the context of quantum gravity \cite{thooft,Stelle:1976gc,Goroff:1985sz,Goroff:1985th,Donoghue:1994dn,Donoghue:1993eb,Gies:2016con} and chiral perturbation theory \cite{s.weinberg,Gasser:1983yg,Gasser:1984gg,Ecker:1995zu} (see also Refs.~\cite{Halter:1993kj,Kong:1998ic,Dicus:1997ax} for their application in nonlinear QED).
 In connection, we will suppose that $S_{\bar{g}}$ characterizes--at energies substantially lower than $\Lambda _{\mathrm{UV}}$--the leading order contribution of its UV-completion which is Lorentz and gauge invariant.
 Hence, all higher-dimensional operators which are consistent with these fundamental symmetries should be included in Eq.~(\ref{initialaction}), implying that an infinite number of counterterms is necessary to cancel out the divergences linked to one-particle irreducible Feynman diagrams \cite{Schwartz}.
 However, to extract quantitative predictions from the radiative corrections in the second-order approach in the axion-diphoton coupling, it is sufficient to incorporate the next-to-leading order term of $S_{\bar{g}}$.
 Combining the described method with a dimensional analysis, we find that the renormalization of the self-energy operators in $\rm QED_A$ should be handled by two local operators of dimension $6$: Various local operators sharing both the symmetry of the theory and the same dimensionality can be found.
 However, it can be easily verified that all of them reduce to those given in Eq.~(\ref{PLWaction}) through integrations by parts.
 The Wilson parameters $\mathpzc{\bar{b}}_{a,\phi}$ determine the strength of the contributions above.
 They might be determined by a matching procedure provided the UV-completion of $S_{\bar{g}}$ is known.
 Since we ignore the precise form of the latter, they will be considered as arbitrary.
+We emphasize that the appearance of the square of the Wilson parameters in $S_{\bar{g}^2}$ guarantees that--at least at tree level--the theory is causal [i.e. free of tachyons; see also discussion below].